KashmirNakamoto/Gagarin-Token/README.md

 # Gagarin Token

-Gagarin Token is a BEP20 token for governance in NFTspace ecosystem like NFTsong, FileHeart and MemeCreator.
+Gagarin Token is a BEP20 token for governance in NFTspace ecosystem like NFTsong, FileHeart and Meme Creator.